Bala-Subramanian-G/Python-Mini-project/FLAMES - Love Calculator/README.md

-## Motivation:
+## Aim:
-When I was in the beginning time of my Python learning, I was very curious to implement the concepts in real-time work but also in a funny way.
-That's where this idea came to my mind.
-I also aimed to solve the FLAMES game in very simple logic.
+I aimed to solve the FLAMES game in very simple logic.
 As a beginner, it was very challenging for me to come up with simple and precise logic for this problem.

 ## What is FLAMES?
 **FLAMES** is a popular game named after the acronym: Friends, Lovers, Affectionate, Marriage, Enemies, Sibling.
 This game does not accurately predict whether or not an individual is right for you, but it can be fun to play this with your friends.